 Ignoring a file or folder pattern prevents users from submitting files or folders that follow that pattern, no matter the stream view definition.
-You can use Ignore to ensure that generated files are never checked in, for example.
+You can use the Ignored field to ensure that generated files are never checked in, for example.
 You can enter filenames, filename extensions, or file paths.
-Separate each with a line break:
+Separate each with a line break.
+For example: